Chicken Avocado Rice Bowl

 Flavor Variations

-Stir extra lime juice and chopped cilantro into the rice before assembling.
-You can also add more lime to the yogurt sauce for a brighter flavor.
+Stir lime juice and chopped cilantro into the cooked rice.
+Add extra lime to the yogurt sauce and finish with green onion or more cilantro.

 Estimated Nutrition Per Serving